manh21/pondasi/README.md

 ## What is Pondasi?

 Pondasi give you solid ground to develop your application in CodeIgniter 4 Framework.
+Inside pondasi you will find:

+- auth
+- serverside datatable
-Inside pondasi tou will find auth, serverside datatable, Dashboard Admin (AdminLTE3) and route.
+- Dashboard Admin (AdminLTE3)
+- site settings
+- unique admin | dashboard | auth url.

 ## Installation & updates